cosmofur/EX716/README.md

 disk IO tools.
 In the validate folder are some code examples that use this.

 We have to imagine the hard disks attacheed to this CPU are primative 1970's disk packs.
-Each disk in the pack holds a max of 32MB of data, broken up in 64K of 512 byte blocks.
-All read and wrires are directly at the block level, so to something like apppending a variable length string to a text file will require some addditional string processing as well as buffering the block being written to.
+Each disk in the pack holds a max of 32MB of data, broken up in 64K of 512 byte Sectors.
+All read and wrires are directly at the Sector level, so to something like apppending a variable length string to a text file will require some addditional string processing as well as buffering the Sector being written to.

 Code Macros
 @DISKSEL  A  Selects which disk to use with a constant number.
 @DISKSELI V  Selects which disk to use with a variable.
-@DISKSEEK A  Moves the Disk Head to a Block on that disk.
+@DISKSEEK A  Moves the Disk Head to a Sector on that disk.
 0-0xffff per disk.
 @DISKSEEKI V Same but with Id being a variable.
 @DISKWRITE V writes the 512 byte buffer pointed to by V
 @DISKREADI V read a 512 byte buffer from disk, at address[V] is the address to write to